 As a student nurse, you're the future of health care and the future of BCNU!
 We want to help you prepare for a smooth transition from school to work.
 We also want to help you understand what it means to be a union member and work under a union contract.

-This fund is open to student LPNs, RNs and RPNs who are BCNU student members.
-Students currently working as employed student nurses are not eligible.
+Member Education Bursary.
 The bursary is funded by donations and fundraising at BCNU's annual convention from vendors, members and regions.
 For more information about this bursary including how to apply, please visit the

 If you are NOT receiving updates, news, and events emailed to you, log in to the BCNU Member Portal and update your information.